micheleangioni/node-lessons/lessons/lesson4-Axios/readme.md

 ### Lesson 4: Use Axios as HTTP client

 **Description**
-[Axios](https://github.com/axios/axios) is probably the most used HTTP client both back and frontend.
+[Axios](https://github.com/axios/axios) is probably the most used HTTP client both Back and Frontend.
-Its super simply API makes creating HTTP requests a joke, yet allowing a deep configuration customization making itself ideal for all use cases.
+Its simple API makes creating HTTP requests a joke, yet allowing a deep configuration customization making itself ideal for all use cases.

-Replace `request-promise` with Axios all along the application.
+Replace `request-promise` with Axios in the whole application.

 **Goals**
 - Use `axios` as http client instead of `request-promise`